MarcoDiFrancesco/LittleProjects/Notes/Web.md

 ## CSS

-The lenght of the style can be:
+The lenght of the style can be specified as:

 - cm, mm
 - in (inch), pt (point), pc (pica)